The verbena plant produces fragrant, good-looking flowers that sit atop fern-like foliage with an old-fashioned look and are drought tolerant.

 History Of The Verbena Plant

-The Verbena holds a remarkable history and legend among several cultures.
+The Verbena perennial plant holds a remarkable history and legend among several cultures.

 Known as the “Tears of Isis” in ancient Egypt, the Egyptians believed the plant held supernatural and divine properties.

 The ancient Greeks referred to Verbena as the “Tears of Juno”.
-Christian folklore suggest they used Verbena to treat Jesus wounds once he was removed from the cross.
+Christian folklore suggests they used Verbena to treat Jesus’s wounds once he was removed from the cross.

-Also its use in magical charms, a common symbol of love and associated with the fertility goddesses.
+Also, its use in magical charms is a common symbol of love and is associated with fertility goddesses.

 In modern, horror literature, Hollywood used Verbena in the popular TV series – The Vampire Diaries to protect human beings from vampires.